Zacharymk1213/grocery-guru/GroupProject/Inception-Elaboration-Team/ProjectPlan.md

 # Project Plan

-*This is the template for your project plan.
-The parts in italics are concise explanations of what should go in the corresponding sections and should not appear in the final document.*

-**Author**: Zachary Kleiman
+**Author**: Zachary Kleiman, Jatin K. Marwaha

 ## 1 Introduction

-Welcome to the documentation for Listdroid, the premier Android Shopping List app.
+Welcome to the documentation for Grocery Guru, the definitive Android Shopping List app.
-*Here you introduce the product.
-Keep this  clean and simple, one or two sentences at most.*
+This is a simple application which enables the user to create,edit and save shopping lists.

 ## 2 Process Description